#TeamBenfer & #BobcatPride ← Use these for your school Tweets @BenferKISD

 If you are still in need of a car rider number for your family, please contact the front office.

-Along with holiday resources for families, we have ongoing support through the Champion Forest Baptist Church Community Ministry Center.
+Families in need of food assistance throughout the year can receive support through the Champion Forest Baptist Church Community Ministry Center.
 To locate food pick-up times at the Community Center, please click here.

 FROM OUR NURSE